Check Revolution Cosmetic Batch Code

 Before you rely on the decoded date

-• Revolution codes are usually short makeup lot codes close to shade names, palette references, or stickers; start with palette back, box bottom, tube crimp.
+• Common visible clues for Revolution include short makeup lot codes close to shade names, palette references, or stickers; start with palette back, box bottom, tube crimp.

 • Palettes, liquid makeup, and eye products need different PAO decisions.